leylahviolet/ComfyUI-Violet-Tools/README.md

 ### 🤩 Pose Priestess

-Pose and positioning control node for character positioning and body language.
+Pose and positioning control node with separate categories for different content types:

+- **General Poses**: Wide variety of artistic and portrait poses
+- **Spicy Poses**: Adult/erotic poses for mature content creation
+- Arm gesture combinations for enhanced expressiveness
+- Weighted blending with strength controls
+- Random selection from each category

 ### 🚫 Negativity Nullifier